keimochizuki/hsv/README.md

 Below is a quick guide to start using
 (and also to update) hsv package on your computer.
-Step 1 (installation of FFmpeg) is needed only at the very beginning when you first start using this package.
+Step 1 (installation of FFmpeg) and 2 are needed only at the very beginning when you first start using this package.
-Step 2 and 3 are needed every time you update the package, in addition to your first occasion.
+Step 3 (installation of hsv package) is needed every time you update the package, in addition to your first occasion.
 During daily analyses, you normally start from step 4 to prepare using the functions in hsv package.

+The author personally use Unix-based operating system for every daily use, and thus is not familiar with other systems.
+However, by considering the de facto standard,
+I assume Windows operating system for most users' environment during the rest of this guide.

 ### 1. Install FFmpeg